MapNavTom/QGIS-Cartography/README.md

 # Star Wars Crawl Power Point
 Here is a .pptx file containing the Star Wars Crawl:

+QGIS-Cartography/Star Wars Crawl.pptx

-The sizing needs adjusting to improve the look
+The sizing needs adjusting to improve the look.

 You will need to install the News Gothic Bold Font, there is one here: http://fontsgeek.com/fonts/News-Gothic-Bold